-You know the challenge.
-If you want to understand — and validate — ad spend, you need to prove your ads are driving growth.
-When you take the ad data from the platform, like your Facebook Ads results, you’re trusting their numbers.
-But how do you know what part of those conversions would have happened anyway?
+You're probably familiar with the challenge of attribution.
+You want to understand and ratify your ad spend, you need to prove your ads are driving growth, and your seniors are waiting for results.
+So you pull the ad data from the platform, like your Facebook Ads results, and you put your trust their numbers.
+But how do you know what part of those conversions wouldn't have happened anyway — marketing campaign or not?

-This is where advertising incrementality enters the scene.
+This is where advertising incrementality comes into play.

-Incrementality measurement makes the worth of your efforts easier to pinpoint.
-It allows you to isolate the true lift driven by your campaigns so you can optimize advertising spend, justify marketing budgets and make data-backed decisions that drive real results.
+Incrementality measurement makes the value of your efforts easier to pinpoint.
+It allows you to isolate the true lift driven by your campaigns, so you can optimize advertising spend, justify marketing budgets and make data-backed decisions that drive real results.

 What is advertising incrementality?

-Measuring incrementality in advertising is about figuring out how much impact a campaign or channel has had on your overall conversions.
-It helps you see if a specific channel or campaign drove more sales or actions than if you had done nothing.
+Measuring incrementality in advertising is about working out how much impact a campaign or channel has had on your overall conversions.
+It helps you see if a specific channel or campaign has driven more sales or actions than if you had done nothing.

 A ‘control versus test’ approach is the best way to determine the incremental effects of a marketing action on a result.